 4. Save for a down payment

-“Being willing to buy with less of a down payment gets you into your new home faster, but putting more down lowers your costs,” Fleming says.
+“Being willing to buy with less of a down payment gets you into your new home faster, but putting more down lowers your costs,” says Casey Fleming, a mortgage adviser with C2 Financial Corp.
 “The right decision for any particular person or family is highly personal.”

 5. Shop for a mortgage

 Getting preapproved for a mortgage is helpful when you make an offer on a house, and it gives you a firmer handle on how much you can afford.